 Will this program provide my child with social, emotional, ecological and intellectual development opportunities?
 Yes, children will gain skills in a range of interpersonal, development and educational areas (see chart above).

-How can I enrol and register my child in The Nest?
-Starting on Thursday, October 24, 2019 parents/guardians are welcome to apply for a spot at The Nest online above.
-If your child is selected for a spot in a future program, you will receive and email from Rivers to Ridges staff.
-You will then have 48 hours to confirm your spot by submitting a down payment and completing relevant forms.
+How can I enroll and register my child in The Nest?
+Starting on Thursday, October 24, 2019 families are welcome to apply for a spot at The Nest through the link available above You will be able to confirm your spot by submitting a down payment and completing relevant forms.
+Payment plans and the Strong Roots Bursary Fund are available to support families.

 My child is turning 3 or will turn 6 within the upcoming session.
 Are they allowed to register?
 Your child must be 3 years of age or older as of September 1, 2019, and under the age of 6 as of January 1, 2020.